efleming13/MathsProblems/content/facilitator/colouring-maps.md

 <img src="../../images/colouring-maps-4.png" width=300>

 Now we want to colour the star-shaped region.
-However, the star shares edges will a blue, a green and a red region so we must introduce a fourth colour.
+However, the star shares edges with a blue, a green and a red region so we must introduce a fourth colour.
 Yellow seems appropriate.

 <img src="../../images/colouring-maps-5.png" width=300>

 And so, we have coloured this map using exactly four colours.
-Clearly, we could have used more colours (we could, for example, use a different colour for each of the 29 section).
+Clearly, we could have used more colours (we could, for example, use a different colour for each of the 29 sections).
 But, having seen that we were required to introduce four different colours, we could not have used less.

 ## Extension